Find a Part Now

 Chevrolet Bolt

-The Chevrolet Bolt EV (marketed in Europe as Opel Ampera-e) is a battery electric subcompact hatchback produced by General Motors under the Chevrolet marque.
-The Bolt was produced from late 2016 to mid-2021, subsequently restarting in early 2022, until late 2023.
-In mid-2023, GM officials said they would cancel the car, then three months later announced plans but no date for a next-generation model.
+The Chevrolet Bolt EV (marketed in Europe (except the UK) as Opel Ampera-e) is a battery electric subcompact hatchback manufactured and marketed by General Motors under its Chevrolet brand from late 2016 until mid-2021 and again from early 2022 to late 2023.
+In mid-2023, GM officials said they would discontinue the Bolt; after outcry, they announced plans but no date for a next-generation model.

-The first generation was developed and manufactured with LG Corporation.
-Sales of the 2017 Bolt began in California in December 2016, it was released nationwide and international markets release in 2017.
+The first-generation Bolt was developed and manufactured with LG Corporation.
+Sales of the 2017 Bolt began in California in December 2016; it was released nationwide and international markets release in 2017.
 A rebadged European variant was marketed as the Opel Ampera-e in mainland Europe.

 In 2017, the Bolt was the second-best-selling plug-in car in the United States.
 It was named the 2017 Motor Trend Car of the Year, the 2017 North American Car of the Year, an Automobile magazine 2017 All Star, and was listed in Time magazine's Best 25 Inventions of 2016.
 The Ampera-e was discontinued after 2018.
 By the end of 2020, GM had sold 112,000 Bolt and Ampera-e cars worldwide.